guardianproject/gnupg-for-android/README.md

 	ant clean debug

+### Running the GnuPG tests

+The GnuPG subprojects all include their own test suites.
+They end up being quite large, so they are not included in the APK by default.
+If you want to include all of the tests, then run `make -C external/ assets-tests` before `ndk-build`.
+That gives you the same sequence as used in `jenkins-build.sh`, which is how we run our tests:

+    make -C external/ distclean clean-assets
+	make -C external/
+	make -C external/ assets-tests
+	ndk-build clean
+	ndk-build
+	./setup-ant.sh
+	ant clean debug

+Then to run the tests, first install the APK and run it so that it sets up all of its included assets.
+Once the Android app has completed its initial setup,
+run:

+    ./assets/tests/launch_run-tests_on-android.sh

 ### How to Build Individual Components

 To compile the components individually you can use commands like (the order